Kill the Lights (The New Cities album)

-Kill the Lights is the second and final full-length album by the synthpop rock band The New Cities.
-Released on September 27, 2011, it includes the single, "Heatwave", that was released to radio on June 16, 2011.
-Written by The New Cities and The Matrix, "Heatwave" has reached No. 38 on the Canadian Hot 100.
+Kill the Lights is the second and final studio album by dance-rock band The New Cities.
+Released on September 27, 2011, it includes the album's lead single, "Heatwave", co-written by The Matrix.
+The album also features the singles, "The Hype", "Mugshot" and "The New Rule".
+It was produced by the band and Blake Healy, formerly of Metro Station.